effil/effil/README.md

 Number of lua instructions lua between cancelation points (where thread can be stopped or paused).
 Default value is 200.
 If this values is 0 then thread uses only [explicit cancelation points](#effilyield).

 ## Thread handle
-Thread handle provides API for interaction with child thread.
+Thread handle provides API for interaction with thread.

 ### `status, err = thread:status()`
 Returns thread status.

 **output**:
 - `status` - string values describes status of thread.
-Possible values are: `"running", "paused", "canceled", "completed" and "failed"`
+Possible values are: `"running", "paused", "canceled", "completed" and "failed"`.
-- `err` - error description occurred in separate thread.
-This value is specified only if thread status == `"failed"`
+- `err` - error message, if any.
+This value is specified only if thread status == `"failed"`.

 ### `... = thread:get(time, metric)`
 Waits for thread completion and returns function result or nothing in case of error.